Rezilion/mi-x/README.md

 3. Install the relevant packages using your os distribution package manager

 # Dependencies Installation Requirements
-In order to execute MI-X correctly, you have to install the graphviz python module requirement using pip:
+In order to execute MI-X correctly, you have to install graphviz and packaging python modules requirement using pip:
 ```
 pip install -r requirements.txt
 ```